-But with the Basic Policy, the policyholder (and the policyholder's family members and any other covered individual) is automatically bound by what's called a "limited right to sue."
-The injured person can only pursue legal action against the at-fault driver -- stepping outside the no-fault provisions of PIP coverage -- if the accident caused the injured person to suffer:
+But with the Basic Policy, the claimant is automatically bound by what's called a "limited right to sue."
+The injured person can only pursue legal action against the at-fault driver—stepping outside the no-fault provisions of PIP coverage—if the accident caused the injured person to suffer:

 If the impact of the accident has meant this threshold, the injured person gains the right to file a third-party car insurance claim or personal injury lawsuit against the at-fault driver, which allows recovery of "pain and suffering" damages and other non-economic losses (which, again, are not available via a no-fault or PIP claim).

-It’s important to note that a New Jersey no-fault/PIP claim applies to injuries caused by car accidents, not vehicle damage claims.
+A New Jersey no-fault/PIP claim applies to injuries caused by car accidents, not vehicle damage claims.
 A claim for damage to (or total loss of) a vehicle can be made against the at-fault driver in New Jersey, with no limitations.
 That means you can file a PIP claim with your own insurance company (for your injuries) and a separate third-party car insurance claim against the other driver's car insurer (or even a lawsuit) for your vehicle damage, if the other driver caused the accident.

 Now that you understand how no-fault car insurance works in New Jersey, let's look at a "Basic Policy" and other options for car insurance coverage.